 During the year ended June 30, 2018, the College entered into a 20-year agreement with the Massachusetts Division of Capital Asset Management and Maintenance ("DCAMM") to participate in the Massachusetts Clean Energy Investment Program ("CEIP").
 Under the program, DCAMM is responsible for construction of specific energy conservation projects funded by CEIP funds.
 The original amount of debt issued was \$9,638,812.
-Principal and interest of \$647,880 is payable annually beginning on January 1, 2020 with interest charged at 3.00%
+Principal and interest of \$647,880 is payable annually with interest charged at 3.00%